 A standout white wine is Frascati.
 There are several kinds, but we can especially recommend the Fontana Candida and Colli Albani DOC.

 Popular Roman reds include the Cesanese del Piglio and the Roma Rosso DOC.

 Travel guides for Rome

-If you’re looking for more info about Rome, consider picking up a travel guide.
+If you’re looking for more information about Rome, consider getting a travel guide.
 There’s just so much to see and a handy guide can help you pick out the most interesting sights.

 Here are some guides we highly recommend:

-- Lonely Planet Rome: a classic guidebook that covers all the info you need to know.
+- Lonely Planet Rome: a classic guidebook that covers everything you need to know.

 - Moon Rome Walks: discover trendy neighborhoods and experience the city like a local.